bartoszlorek/dnd/README.md

 Split interface into multiple nodes and define dependencies between them and application state.

-## Usage
+## Initialization

-First combine `nodeReducer` with other reducers to manage node's state.
-And then use `resolveRules` as a middleware when creating a store.
+Combine `nodeReducer` with other reducers to manage node's state.
+And then use `resolveRules` as a middleware.

 ```
 import { createStore, combineReducers, applyMiddleware } from 'redux';
-import Node, { nodeReducer, resolveRules } from './and.min.js';
+import { nodeReducer, resolveRules } from './and.min.js';

 const reducers = combineReducers({
     nodes: nodeReducer,